MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/create-config-for-mam-conditional-access.md

     - Enterprise Mobility + Security
     - Intune
     - Microsoft 365 Business standard

+    >[!NOTE]
-<br/>_Note: These policies do not apply to guest users._
+    >These policies do not apply to guest users.
 5. Create a test group (e.g. `MAM_Test_Users`).

+    >[!NOTE]
-<br/>_Note the name of the group.
-This will need to be assigned at later stages._
+    >Remember the name of the group.
+This will need to be assigned at later stages.

 6. Add the new user to this group.

 ### Setup Enterprise App and Conditional Access policy

 Register a backend application:

 1. In [Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview), go to Enterprise Applications section.
 2. Click on **New application**.
 3. Click **Create your own application**.